1. Bockenheimer FC 1899: History

 Formed in 1899, 1.
 BFC had only a short existence playing in the FAB (Frankfurter Associations Bund or Frankfurt Associations Federation).
-Bockenheim joined founders Frankfurter FC Germania 1894, Frankfurter FC Victoria 1899 and Frankfurter FC in the league's second year, playing out of their home ground at Hundswiese.
+Bockenheim joined founders Frankfurter FC Germania 1894, Frankfurter FC Victoria von 1899 and Frankfurter FC Kickers von 1899 in the league's second year, playing out of their home ground at Hundswiese.
 1. Bockenheim is recognized as one of the founding members of the German Football Association (Deutscher Fussball Bund or German Football Association) in 1900 at Leipzig alongside each of the other FAB clubs.
 The league disappeared by mid-1905 as Frankfurter sides drifted away to compete in the larger SFV (Süddeutscher Fussball Verband or South German Football League).